jinouchi/fim/README.md

 # Disclaimer
 This is in alpha testing!
 Please use with caution.

-# How to use this tooland the system to be tested.
+# How to use this tool

 On the control system, clone this repo and run